Our Team of First Nation

 Food security, as defined by the United Nations' Committee on World Food Security, means that all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that meets their food preferences and dietary needs for an active and healthy life.
 A sustainable food system integrates several components in order to enhance a community’s environmental, economic and social well-being.
 It is built on principles that further the ecological, social and economic values of a community and region.

-First Nations have unique opportunities and Traditional Knowledge systems that make both a reality within our communities.
+First Nations have unique opportunities and Traditional Knowledge Systems that make both a reality within our communities.
 Our team helps practitioners develop projects to attain both food security and then food sustainability.
-Our services include (click to learn more):
+Our services include:

 Customize Your Project